 The verse begins: brat jego (his brother) nazywał się Jubal (was called Jubal).

 Grać na cytrze means to play the kithara; grać na flecie means to play the flute.
 This expression uses na, followed by the locative.
 Similarly: grać na gitarze (to play the guitar), where the Polish for guitar is the feminine gitara.

 The second half of this verse is to be understood as follows: od niego to pochodzą (from him descend) wszyscy grający na cytrze i na flecie (all those playing the kithara and the flute).
 Pochodzą is in the third-person plural of the present tense of the imperfective pochodzić.

 - siostra (f.), sister

 Just as Kain becomes Kaina in the accusative, Tubal-Kain becomes Tubal-Kaina.
-You read that Tubalcain was a blacksmith: był on kowalem (he was a blacksmith), sporządzającym wszelkie narzędzia z brązu i z żelaza (making every tool of bronze and iron).
+You read that Tubalcain was a blacksmith: był on kowalem (he was a blacksmith), sporządzającym wszelkie narzędzia z brązu i z żelaza (making all tools of bronze and of iron).
 In the same way that kowalem is in instrumental form, so too is sporządzającym, from sporządzający (making).

 - słuchać (impf.) to listen

 - ucho (n.), ear

 - gotów, prepared, ready